 To test the Back Up Box, first turn the power off to the Chore-Tronics[®] 3 Control only.
 This should cause the Tunnel Curtain to open and the first set of Back Up Fans should activate.
 If this test is successful, turn the power back on to the Chore-Tronics[®] 3 Control.
 Then adjust thermostat number one until it activates.
 Then adjust the second thermostat until it activates.
 This should cause the second set of Back Up Fans to activate.
 After all Back Up Fans are operating, deactivate the first two thermostats.
 Than adjust the third thermostat until it activates.
-This should cause the Sack Up Fans to activate.
 This should cause the Back Up Heaters to activate.